markhary/weightlifting/README.md

 You will need to install [Jupyter](https://jupyter.org/install).

 You need to parse the JEFIT file before you start.
-Run `parse.pl <source> data.csv`.
+Run `parse.pl <source> data/data.csv`.

 ## Current Snapshot